-In his homily for 21st Sunday in Ordinary Time, Year C, Father Hanly enjoins us to focus and to open our hearts and see the call of Jesus and walk in the way he asks us to walk.
+In his homily for 21st Sunday in Ordinary Time, Year C, Father Hanly shows us why we need to focus — focus our hearts and focus on what we want to do with our lives.

 Readings for Twenty-First Sunday in Ordinary Time, Year C